Gravitational lensing for interstellar power transmission: Alternative derivation for a two-lens transmission

 To put this in context, we observe that the masses of stars in the solar neighborhood within 30 pc are within the range\footnote{\url{http://www.solstation.com/stars3/100-gs.htm}} of 0.6--2.7~$M_\odot$.
-Taking the first lens to be our Sun and using (\ref{eq:amp-A2*d}), this range of realistic stellar masses implies additional light amplification factors of $4.10\times 10^3$ and $1.93\times 10^3$, correspondingly.
-Also, we observe that the direction of light propagation for the system with uneven masses may be somewhat important.
+Taking the first lens to be our Sun and using (\ref{eq:amp-A2*d}), this range of realistic stellar masses gives additional unaveraged amplification factors of approximately $2.46\times10^3$ and $5.21\times10^3$, respectively.
+These values apply only to the unresolved, unaveraged PSF; the aperture-averaged gain in (\ref{eq:amp-mu2}) is independent of $M_2$ under condition (\ref{eq:theta1-diff}).